Cyber-Cyber/Pi-Star-Mapper/README.md

 ## Setup
 ### Configure pistar-mapper.ps1
 Open pistar-mapper.ps1 in your favorite text editor and locate the #### Change these variables section.
 Below you'll be able to modify the $OpenCageAPIKey to match your specific API key.
-The $PiStar variable needs to have your Pi-Star's IP address or hostname. $photoIcon comes with a base64 encoded image and is used if the callsign doesn't have an image published on qrz.com.
-You can change this out with another base64 image or change it to a url of an image. $nodeRedHttp should be changed to reflect your Node Red's IP address and match the http input node inside of your Node Red flow. $sleepTimer is how often Pi-Star Mapper checks for new callsigns in Pi-Star. $ttl tells Node Red's map how long to leave a pin in the map.
+$PiStar variable needs to have your Pi-Star's IP address or hostname.
+$photoIcon comes with a base64 encoded image and is used if the callsign doesn't have an image published on qrz.com.
+You can change this out with another base64 image or change it to a url of an image.
+$nodeRedHttp should be changed to reflect your Node Red's IP address and match the http input node inside of your Node Red flow.
+The default is localhost, so you should only need to change this if the pistar-mapper.ps1 and Node Red are being ran on different machines.
+$sleepTimer is how often Pi-Star Mapper checks for new callsigns in Pi-Star.
+$ttl tells Node Red's map how long to leave a pin in the map.
 If you run this for a long time, it can cause your map to be very crowded over time.
 (Tip: Enabling the heat map layer in the top right of Node Red will give you a long term idea of where stations are located as long as you don't refresh the page).

 ### Configure Node Red
 Copy the contents of nodered-pi-star-mapper.json and then open Node Red.
 Click on the 'hamburger button' in the top right and select import.
 Paste the contents from nodered-pi-star-mapper.json into that screen and click OK.
 You should now see something that looks like this: